confluentinc/ksql/design-proposals/klip-38-variable-substitution.md

 * Allow variable substitution in SQL commands
 * Discuss the context and scope for variable substitution
 * Provide a configuration to enable/disable variable substitution
-* Support variable substitution in interactive and headless mode
+* Support variable substitution in the server-side

 ## What is not in scope